Edifice Core#

 @component

-Changes in state or props will automatically trigger a re-render.
+Changes in props or state will automatically trigger a re-render.

 like this.